NextronSystems/analysis-cockpit-manual/faqs/admin-pass.rst

 .. code-block:: console

-   nextron@cockpit:~$ sudo mysql analysiscockpit3 -e "UPDATE users SET password = '7951GYqdAjLAoO1NaQu1ManJDIk' WHERE name = 'admin';"
+   nextron@cockpit:~$ sudo mysql analysiscockpit -e "UPDATE users SET password = '7951GYqdAjLAoO1NaQu1ManJDIk' WHERE name = 'admin';"

 This resets the password to ``admin``.
 You should then change that password immediately.